rohit-sama/text_summary/README.md

-# Text Summary API
+# Text Summary

-The Text Summary API is a service designed to summarize text content using the Cohere AI summarization model.
+The Text Summary is a service designed to summarize text content using the Cohere AI summarization model.
 This API provides endpoints for text summarization, storing summarized data, retrieving historical data, and clearing the stored history.

 ## Features